The Bayesian Learning Rule: Optimization Algorithms from the Bayesian Learning Rule

+This roughly implies that $\vm_{k,*} \approx \vparam_{k,*}$, meaning the two components have located the two local minima.
 The example illustrates the role of entropy in encouraging diversity through the responsibility function.
 There remain several practical difficulties to overcome before we are ensured a good algorithmic outcome, like setting the correct number of components, appropriate initialization, and of course degenerate solutions where two components collapse to be the same.
-Other mixture distributions can also be used as shown in \citet{linfast} who consider the following: finite mixtures of minimal exponential-families, scale mixture of Gaussians \citep{andrews1974scale, eltoft2006multivariate}, Birnbaum-Saunders distribution \citep{birnbaum1969new}, multivariate skew-Gaussian distribution \citep{azzalini2005skew}, multivariate exponentially-modified Gaussian distribution \citep{grushka1972characterization}, normal inverse-Gaussian distribution \citep{barndorff1997normal}, and matrix-variate Gaussian distribution \citep{gupta2018matrix, louizos2016structured}.
+The example simply illustrates the usefulness of being Bayesian.